-1. Press 《 to access the cluster applications.

-- Press ✓ to enter the Options menu.
+- 1. Press

-- Scroll to Info Pages and press ▶.

-- Press ✓ while an item is highlighted to select or deselect that item.
+to access the cluster applications. - 2.
+Press o or ✓ to scroll to the Options application. - 3.
+Press ✓ to enter the Options menu. - 4.
+Scroll to Info Pages and press . - 5.
+Press or wo to move through the list of possible information displays. - Press ✓ while an item is highlighted to select or deselect that item.
 When an item is selected, a checkmark will appear next to it.